-Sponsored by the University Libraries Arts and Exhibits committee, “Bound and Unbound V: Altered Book Exhibition” features an exhibit of mixed media artwork that changes a book from its original form by altering its state or meaning.
-Books from any source and media are eligible for this exhibition, and all work must be original and executed within the last three years.
+Sponsored by the University Libraries Arts and Exhibits committee, “Bound and Unbound VI” features an exhibit of altered books, which are a mixed media artwork that changes a book from its original form by altering its state or meaning.
+Books from any source utilizing any medium are eligible.
+All work must be original and executed within the last three years.

-Entries for “Bound and Unbound V” are open to the public and artists can submit up to three entries by April 2.
+Entries for “Bound and Unbound VI” are open to the public and artists can submit up to three entries by March 5, 2021.
 There is no fee to enter the exhibition and selected works will be on display at USD’s University Libraries second floor exhibition cases from Aug.
-26 through Jan.
-3, 2020 as well as entered into the altered book collection on the Digital Library of South Dakota and the Digital Public Library of America.
-A full prospectus and entry form for the exhibition can be found at https://libguides.usd.edu/BU5.
+23, 2021 through Jan.
+3, 2022 as well as entered into the altered book collection on the Digital Library of South Dakota and the Digital Public Library of America.
+A full prospectus and entry form for the exhibition can be found at https://libguides.usd.edu/BU6.